-Whether you’ve got cavity or solid walls, filling them with wall insulation could be a very cost-effective way to retain heat in your home and save on your energy bills.
+Whether you’ve got cavity or solid walls, filling them with wall insulation could be a very cost-effective way to retain heat in your home and save energy.

-Around one third of the heat loss from most homes is through the walls – but cavity wall insulation could save you as much as £165 a year in heating bills1, and 680kg of carbon a year.
+Around one third of the heat loss from most homes is through the walls – but cavity wall insulation could save you as much as £310 a year in heating bills2, and 1.1 tonnes of carbon a year.

-Whether you live in a 1-bedroom flat or a large detached house, you’ll likely recover the installation costs in 5 years or less.
-That’s purely down to the yearly energy bill savings you’ll make by having a properly insulated home!
+Whether you live in a 1-bedroom flat or a detached house, you’ll likely recover the installation costs in 5 years or less, according to the Energy Saving Trust.
+That’s down to the yearly energy bill savings you’ll make by having a properly insulated home.

-Insulating your windows is perhaps the easiest and most instantly rewarding way of energy-proofing your home.
-In winter, a draughty room is far from comfortable, no matter how high your heating is cranked up – so it makes sense to invest in some energy-efficient double-glazed windows.
-Do this and you could save up to £160 a year on heating bills, and 80kg of carbon.
-And that’s not to mention the increased levels of peace and quiet you’ll enjoy.
+Insulating your windows is a really rewarding way of energy-proofing your home.
+In winter, a draughty room is far from comfortable – so, if you can, it makes sense to invest in some energy-efficient double-glazed windows.
+Do this and you could save up to £95 a year on heating bills, and 330kg of carbon3.

 To find more ways to stop draughts getting in and out, check out our complete guide to DIY draught-proofing.

-Inefficient boilers are a major source of expensive home energy bills.
-Your boiler actually accounts for 55% of your energy bills.
-That’s more than the rest of your electrical appliances combined!
-And when they use more energy than they need to run, that’s yet another unnecessary source of excess carbon sneaking its way into the world.
+Inefficient boilers are a real problem when it comes to saving energy.
+Your boiler actually accounts for 55% of your energy bills4.
+That’s more than the rest of your electrical appliances combined.

-Boilers are becoming more energy efficient all the time – so if you haven’t had a new boiler within the last 10 years, consider replacing it with a newer model.
-What’s in it for you?
-You could actually save up to £205 per year on bills by replacing an old gas boiler with a new A-rated condensing one.
+Boilers are becoming more energy efficient all the time – so when it’s time to replace your boiler, you can get a model that uses less energy.
+In fact, you could save up to £240 per year on bills by replacing an old gas boiler with a new A-rated condensing one5.
 For more information, see our guide to the costs of repairing or replacing your boiler.

 And even if you’re not in a position to replace your old boiler just yet, there are a few other nifty tricks you can try, to make your current one work better.
 Check out some of our handy hints and tips.